-The accompanying schedule of expenditures of federal and State awards (SEFSA) includes the federal and State grant activity of Kerr Tar Council of Governments under the programs of the federal government and the State of North Carolina for the year ended June 30, 2022.
-The information in this SEFSA is presented in accordance with the requirements of Office of Management and Budget (OMB) Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations and the State Single Audit Implementation Act.
-Because the SEFSA presents only a select portion of the operations of Kerr Tar Council of Governments, it is not intended to and does not present the financial position, changes in net assets or cash flows of the Kerr Tar Council of Governments.
+The accompanying schedule of expenditures of Federal and State awards (SEFSA) includes the Federal and State grant activity of Kerr-Tar Regional Council of Governments under the programs of the Federal government and the State of North Carolina for the year ended June 30, 2023.
+The information in this SEFSA is presented in accordance with the requirements of Title 2 US Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards and the State Single Audit Implementation Act.
+Because the Schedule presents only a selected portion of the operations of Kerr-Tar Regional Council of Governments, it is not intended to and does not present the financial position, changes in net position, or cash flows of Kerr-Tar Regional Council of Governments.